JUST-PIX3L/DjangoCollegeApp/README.md

 # DjangoCollegeApp

-## Chapter 1 - Django Setup and Basic WebApp
+## Chapter 8 - Setting up a Datatable on Django App
-For this first chapter we are going to setup and create our basic Application for this tutorial series.
+Today we are going to look at something external to Django, how we can integrate a Datatable with our App.
+This will give our table pages a much more professional feel and will make our app look much better

 We will cover the following topics as part of this lesson
+* Datatable Overview
-* Creating Django Project
+* Creating our Datatable Scripts
+* Styling our Datatable